 If you have been harmed by a flawed, poorly designed, or inadequately labeled product, it is imperative that you contact a product liability lawyer who can look out for your best interests and pursue legal action on your behalf.

-At Eisbrouch Marsh, LLC in New Jersey, we have more than a quarter of a century of legal experience representing people who have been harmed by defective products.
+At Eisbrouch Marsh, LLC in New Jersey, we have more than a quarter of a century of legal experience representing people who have been harmed by defective products, including dangerous drugs and defective medical devices.
 Put our experience to work for you.
 Call 201-342-5545 today for your free legal consultation.

 Types of Product Defects

 Product manufacturers are often powerful entities whose interests are often limited to their bottom line.
 Voluntary recalls and offers of settlement to injured victims are seemingly made in the consumer’s best interest.
 However, these actions are more often taken in an effort to save corporate funds.
 Our experience allows us to see through these efforts and help you avoid making a settlement for less than you deserve.